-- From the top menu, select Edit > Preferences (Windows/Linux) or Stage Advanced > Preferences (Mac OS X) and select the Advanced tab. - In the Advanced Options section, select the Advanced Element Mode option to access the advanced Add Column dialog box.
+- From the top menu, select Edit > Preferences (Windows/Linux) or Stage > Preferences (Mac OS X) and select the Advanced tab. - In the Advanced Options section, select the Advanced Element Mode option to access the advanced Add Column dialog box.

-- 3. Click OK.

-- In the Xsheet menu, select Columns > Add Column or press Shift + C.
+- 3. Click OK. - 4.
+In the Xsheet menu, select Columns > Add Column or press Shift + C.

 The Add Column dialog box opens.

-- 5. In the Name field, type the new column's name. - 6.
-In the Type menu, select the Drawing type. - 7.
-In the Element section, select one of the following: - Create New Element: Creates an independent column with its own drawing folder. - Use Existing Element: Uses drawings from an existing column in the new column.
+5. In the Name field, type the new column's name.

+- 6. In the Type menu, select the Drawing type. - 7.
+In the Element section, select one of the following: - Create New Element: Creates an independent column with its own drawing folder. - Reuse Existing Folder: Links your column to an existing folder within the Element folder of your scene.
+If you select this option, in the Folder menu, select the folder to which you want to link your new column. - Use Existing Element: Uses drawings from an existing column in the new column.
 Both columns will be attached to the same set of drawings, but their timing will remain independent from one another.
 If you modify one of the drawings, it will be modified in both columns.
 This is the same principle as the Clone column.